AndrewEllis93/Print-Tuning-Guide/README.md

     - ![](Images/PA-Squares.png)

 - **Remember: There is rarely such thing as perfect pressure advance.** Either accelerations or decelerations will almost always be slightly imperfect.
-You whould always err on the side of lower PA values.
+You should always err on the side of lower PA values.

 - Pressure advance can change with different filaments.
 Typically I only find it necessary to tune per material type - ABS, PETG, PLA, TPU, etc.  I will only tune specific brands or colors of they are noticeably different.